How I Built This

 - run: yq -i '.image.tag = "..."' fuhriman-chart/values.yaml

-- run: git commit -am "Update image" && git push
+- run: git commit -am "Bump image" && git push # ArgoCD picks this up

 Kubernetes Resources

-The website runs as a Deployment with associated Service and Ingress resources:
+The website runs as a Deployment with associated Service and HTTPRoute resources:

 Deployment